KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 ## Stack artefact notes
 SC will wrap DOM elements into **Stack artefact objects** under the following conditions:
 + Any element with a `display: block;` CSS property which has a `data-scrawl-stack` attribute discovered in the DOM during page initialization.
-+ The dev-user adds a new stack to the web page using the `scrawl.addStack()` function.
++ The dev-user adds a new Stack to the web page using the `scrawl.addStack()` function.
-+ The stack element is defined as part of a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.
++ The Stack element is defined as part of a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.

-### Changes made to a typical DOM stack element as SC wraps it
+### Changes made to a typical DOM Stack element as SC wraps it
-SC makes extensive changes to DOM stack elements as it wraps them.
-The purpose of this is to make it easier to position and animate the (absolutely positioned) direct child elements included in the stack - which is achieved using standard inline CSS styling.
+SC makes extensive changes to DOM Stack elements as it wraps them.
+The purpose of this is to make it easier to position and animate the (absolutely positioned) direct child elements included in the Stack - which is achieved using standard inline CSS styling.

 SC also adds **corner divs** inside the DOM element, which can then be used across the SC ecosystem for reference positioning other artefacts and entitys:
 ```